-At the graduate level the primary objective of the Department of Education is to enable you to further your study in chosen specialized fields through several master's degree programs.
-You may choose a general master's degree with options available for certification.
-Other master's programs lead to certification in counseling, diagnostician, reading specialist, master reading teacher, principal and superintendent.
-A master's degree requires completion of a minimum of 36 SCH of prescribed course work.
-A grade point average of 3.0 or higher on a 4.0 scale with no grade lower than a "C" is required for a master's degree and certification programs.
-For information pertaining to specific certification, see a departmental advisor.
-Master's Comprehensive Examination must be taken in last semester of required coursework.
+At the graduate level the primary objective of the Department of Education is to enable you to further your study in chosen field of specialization.
+Master's programs lead to certification in counseling, diagnostician, reading specialist, principal and superintendent.
+You may also choose a general master's degree with options available for areas of specialization and certification.
+A master's degree with options available for areas of specialization and certification.
+A master's degree requires completion of a minimum of 36 semester credit hours (SCH) of prescribed coursework.
+The master's degree and certification programs require a grade point average of 3.0 or higher on a 4.0 scale with no grade lower than a "C." For information pertaining to a specific certification, see a departmental advisor.
+For the Master of Education with specialization, 30 semester credit hours (SCH) are required; while 36 semester credit hours (SCH) are required for the Master of Education with certification.
+The Master's Comprehensive Examination must be taken in the last semester of required coursework.

-MASTER OF EDUCATION WITH MAJOR IN SCHOOL ADMINISTRATION
+MASTER OF EDUCATION WITH MAJOR IN EDUCATION LEADERSHIP